 Raw chicken necks and wings are the best bones for your cat.
 They are soft enough to chew with damaging the teeth but hard enough to act as nature’s toothbrush and help with dental health.
-Remove the skin from the wings first.
-Chicken wings have meat on them which can be good to balance out the bone.
+Remove the skin from the wings first as it can be hard for cats to chew through.
+Chicken wings have meat on them which are also good to balance out the bone.

 Rabbits are a good alternative to chicken bones.
 Their bones are small enough for cats to easily chew on.
 Most rabbits come whole, ask your butcher to chop the rabbit into smaller pieces.

 Other bones which are safe for cats include raw kangaroo tail and whole (raw) pilchards.